PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 ## Setting Up Multiple Nodes on a VPS

-If you're looking to run multiple nodes, you can use our Multi-node setup python scipt.
+Use our Multi-Node setup python script to run multiple nodes.
 This section will guide you through setting up and managing multiple nodes.

 ### Clone the Multi-node setup script